GLASSMAN

 There are different generations of fiberglass used on the Corvettes throughout the years.
 The 1953 Corvette, being the first, had the most unusual fiberglass.
 This was hand laid fiberglass using fiberglass cloth.
 Fiberglass cloth has the uniform weave, looking much like a screen door.
 If it is used today you will have what is called telegraphing.
 This basically means the checker appearance will be visible is the final paint.
 This is the reason why it is necessary to use fiberglass mat.
 It is not uniform, but is disorganized, with the strands running at random.
 This type of glass will not telegraph through the paint.

 For the previous statement to be true there must be enough primer covering the fiberglass.
 It is best to gel coat the finished fiberglass repairs.
 Usually this would include the entire body.
 The body parts, doors, hood, deck lid, and trunk lid would be optional as deemed necessary.
 1953 - 1957 Corvettes are the most likely candidates for gel coating.
-Even though there is different looking glass and methods in its appearance, from 1953 to mid year of the 1954 Corvette, we can class all this glass as the first generation fiberglass for the Corvette.
+1953 and 1954 we can call first generation fiberglass.

 Reskinning a Corvette is a long slow process.
 Grind the entire body with 24 grit to really scuff the surface.
 Use fiberglass mat, not cloth.
 Apply one layer of 1 1/2 oz fiberglass.
 This type of fiberglass is the general thickness you will buy from most stores.
 Use a roller designed to roll fiberglass.
 This will roll out the bubbles and bring the resin to the surface.
 The strength is in the fiberglass.
 The resin is the bonding material.
 The resin does not have the strength.
 It is necessary to have total saturation of the fiberglass.
 You will know you have total saturation when the fiberglass turns totally clear.
 The type of resin to use is laminating resin.
 Do not use casting resin.
 Casting resin has wax in it.
 Resin too thick will be hard to saturate the fiberglass.
 Resin too thin will run off onto the floor.
 If the resin drains out of the fiberglass, the glass must be removed and the process done again.
 Allow the reskinned areas to cure at least 24 hours.